scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

     **Why Python for statistics?**

     R is a language dedicated to statistics.
-Python is a general purpose language with statistics modules.
+Python is a general-purpose language with statistics modules.
 R has more statistical analysis features than Python, and specialized syntaxes.
 However, when it comes to building complex analysis pipelines that mix statistics with